rlwifg/rlwifg/README.md

-# Robust Learning From Web Images for Fine-Grained Recognition
+# Data-driven Meta-learning Based Fine-Grained Recognition

 Introduction
 ------------
-This is the source code for our paper **Robust Learning From Web Images for Fine-Grained Recognition**
+This is the source code for our paper **Data-driven Meta-learning Based Fine-Grained Recognition**

 Network Architecture
 --------------------